Lab-AI4TI/.github/README.md

-# .github
-Laboratory of digital transformation of business processes in industry
+# Laboratory of digital transformation of business processes in industry